2ion/ini.lua/README.md

 The current release v2.1 is a DEVELOPMENT release.
 See the Changelog for changes relative to the 2.0 release.

+Stable releses are all releases with an even minor version number (currently: 2.0).

 # INI format

 I briefly describe the format ini.lua supports as of now.